 Innovative Storytelling Award

-The Innovative Storytelling Award recognizes digital journalism of the highest quality that re-invents the way stories are told to present a compelling audience experience.
-Judges will take into consideration the originality of the nominated presentation, and how re-imagined delivery vehicles enhanced the audience’s understanding of the underlying journalism.
-It is open to any U.S. journalist or U.S. news organization.
-The award and a cash prize of $5,000 will be presented at the NPF Awards Dinner on Feb.
-15, 2018.
+The Innovative Storytelling Award recognizes digital journalism of the highest quality that re-invents the way stories are told.
+Judges take into consideration the originality of the nominated presentation, how re-imagined delivery vehicles enhanced the audience’s understanding of the underlying journalism, and creativity in applying tools or technologies.
+The award is open to any U.S. journalist or U.S. news organization.
+A vendor or technology partner may apply if submitted jointly with a news organization.
+The award and a cash prize of $5,000 will be presented at the NPF Annual Awards Dinner.
 The winner will also present at an educational event to explain and share the innovation behind the work at a date determined by NPF and the award winner.